 Over the past two years, policy related reviews in the United States have impacted the nuclear fuel market.
-In 2018, certain uranium producers filed a petition with the U.S. Department of Commerce ("DOC") to investigate the import of uranium into the U.S. under Section 232 of the 1962 Trade Expansion Act.
-In July 2019 the U.S. President ultimately concluded that uranium imports do not threaten national security and no trade actions were implemented; however, a further review of the nuclear supply chain in the U.S. was ordered, and the Nuclear Fuels Working Group ("NFWG") was established.
-The NFWG reported its findings on April 23, 2020, which among other recommendations included a plan to budget US\$150 million per year, in each of the next 10 years, for uranium purchases from U.S. producers, to increase that nation's strategic reserve.
-The long-awaited report ended a period of uncertainty and disruption in the nuclear fuel market.
+In 2018, certain uranium producers filed a petition with the U.S. Department of Commerce to investigate the import of uranium into the U.S. under Section 232 of the 1962 Trade Expansion Act.
+In July 2019 the U.S. President ultimately concluded that uranium imports do not threaten national security and no trade actions were implemented; however, a further review of the nuclear supply chain in the U.S. was ordered and the Nuclear Fuels Working Group convened to review the matter recommended that the U.S. build a strategic uranium reserve with a budget of US\$150 million per year in each of the next 10 years for uranium purchases from U.S. producers.
+In December 2020, the U.S. Congress passed a Bill that included funding for the first year of the acquisitions for the strategic reserve of uranium.
+This long-awaited resolution ended a period of uncertainty and disruption in the nuclear fuel market.
+Similarly, a 2020 extension to the Russian Suspension Agreement ended a period of uncertainty in the uranium market regarding potential changes to restrictions on Russian uranium supplies entering the United States.

-The uncertainty surrounding this Section 232 trade action and the subsequent NFWG review is believed to have impacted the uranium purchasing activities of nuclear utilities, especially in the U.S., and consequently negatively impacted the market price of uranium and the uranium industry as a whole.
+The uncertainty surrounding these trade matters are believed to have impacted the uranium purchasing activities of nuclear utilities, especially in the U.S., and consequently negatively impacted the market price of uranium and the uranium industry as a whole.

 In general, trade agreements, governmental policies and/or trade restrictions are beyond the control of Denison and may affect the supply of uranium available for use in markets like the United States and Europe, which are currently the largest markets for uranium in the world.
-Similarly, trade restrictions have the potential to impact the ability to supply uranium to developing markets, such as China and India.
-If substantial changes are made to regulations affecting global marketing and supply of uranium, the Company's business, financial condition and results of operations may be materially adversely affected.
+Similarly, trade restrictions or foreign policy have the potential to impact the ability to supply uranium to developing markets, such as China and India.
+If substantial changes are made to regulations affecting the global marketing and supply of uranium, the Company's business, financial condition and results of operations may be materially adversely affected.